edumohan/portfolio/app/content/project/contents/qlCaseStudy/content.md

             <div class="step-description">
                 <div class="desc-row">
                     <p>The product is used for technical hiring.
 This product leverages the core functionality of the platform to do a technical assessment.
 The primary user is a Talent Acquisition Specialist(TA)</p>
-                    <p>The TA’s primary responsibility is to source candidates to meet their hiring goals .
+                    <p>The TA’s primary responsibility is to source candidates to meet their hiring goals.
 They use different tools and databases to find candidates.
 Once potential candidates are identified they need to assess them on skills before they invest time in scheduling an onsite interview.
 They create a test with the help of a hiring manager.
 Once the test is created, it’s sent out to candidates.</p>
-                    <p>The system has a role based access model.
+                    <p>The system has a role-based access model.
 This enables different users to perform action and access information entitled to their role.</p>
                 </div>
                 <div class="spacer"></div>
                 <div class="interview-block">